The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 We ate a light lunch at Desert Nights, which has the best view of Huachachina from its rooftop.
 I chose a salad because I didn’t want to be too full before the bumpy dune-buggy ride.

-The buggy ride was so exhilarating and fun, but I could have cut the time spent in the buggy in half.
+The buggy ride was exhilarating and enjoyable, but I could have cut the time in half.
 The ride was bumpier than I imagined, and I’m sure all my organs shifted during this experience!
 But I’m glad I did the dune buggy tour, and they did a good job of breaking up the ride with rest stops.

-Sandboarding was also a lot of fun.
+Sandboarding was also enjoyable.
 It was my first time trying, and I was pretty nervous after seeing how steep the first slope was.

-Our driver, David, gave us chalk to apply to our boards and gave us detailed instructions on how to ride the board properly.
+Our driver, David, provided us with chalk for our boards and detailed instructions on how to ride them properly.
 As first-time sandboarders, we were advised to start on our tummies.
-We went down three slopes; the other two were a piece of cake after first going down the steep one.
+We went down three slopes; the other two were a piece of cake after we had first gone down the steep one.

 The experience ended with us watching a lovely sunset.